giantswarm/rfc/uuid-cluster-dns/README.md

 https://api.4c6aba87-061c-458d-91b6-62ad07979728.eu-west-1.aws.gigantic.io
 ```

 For this to work we'd need to enforce creation of a new UUID for every cluster on creation.
+The use of UUID v1 ensure uniqueness.

 Cluster names and descriptions can still be used for labels and annotations to provide human-recognisable identifiers when using tools like Happa and kubectl.